New conjecture on exact Dirac zero-modes of lattice fermions: Numerical analysis for -dimensional spheres

 \subsection{Two-dimensional sphere}

-In this appendix, we show that there are up to two species on the discretized 2-sphere labeled by $(M,N)$\footnote{Hereafter, we consider the number of sites on the latitude direction $N$ is $N>3$.} by numerical calculations: \begin{itemize} \item If both the number of sites on the longitude direction $M$ and the number of sites on the latitude direction $N$ are even, there is no fermion species, or no Dirac zero-modes of the Dirac matrix.
+In this appendix, we show that there are up to two Dirac zero-modes (four eigenvalues) on the discretized 2-sphere labeled by $(M,N)$\footnote{Hereafter, we consider the number of sites on the latitude direction $N$ is $N>3$.} by numerical calculations: \begin{itemize} \item If both the number of sites on the longitude direction $M$ and the number of sites on the latitude direction $N$ are even, there is no Dirac zero-modes of the Dirac matrix.
 For instance, we consider the discretized 2-sphere labeled by $(4,4)$, which is depicted in Fig.~\ref{graph:44}.

 The Dirac matrix on the $(4,4)$ sphere is

 with